Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: A steepest descent analysis for the elliptic Ginibre ensemble

 where the contour passes through the correct $\tilde a$ (in the direction of steepest descent without loss of generality).
 In what follows, we will assume that $\arg(z-\overline{w})\in[0,\frac{\pi}{2}]$.
 This is allowed due to the symmetries

 Thus we effectively assume that

 as $\xi_+\to 0$ and $\eta_\pm\to 0$.

 Note that it is not necessarily implied in the following proposition that $\tau\uparrow 1$.
 Note that in the case that $\tau$ is fixed the condition on $\eta, \eta'$ can be omitted.
-The result indicates that the is a microscopic edge scaling limit near the collapsing ellipse boundary in the weak non-Hermiticity regimes that we consider.
+The result indicates that there is a microscopic edge scaling limit near the collapsing ellipse boundary in the weak non-Hermiticity regimes that we consider.
+In particular, assuming that $(1-\tau)n\to\infty$ and $\tau\to 1$ as $n\to\infty$, one extracts from Proposition \ref{prop:behavEdgeClose} below that